reMarkable/cobalt/README.md

 ### Deploying Cobalt to GKE

 `./cobaltb.py deploy authenticate`
-Run this one time in order associate your computer with your GKE cluster and set up authentication.
+Run this one time in order to register your personal cluster within the Kubernets configuration file on your computer.

 `./cobaltb.py deploy upload_secret_keys`
 Run this one time in order to upload the PEM files containing the Analyzer's